Find a Registered Dental Hygienist

 Oral management implications

-- Mode of transmission is via skin-to-skin contact, contact with infected bodily fluids (e.g., pus), or objects which have become contaminated with infected bodily fluids (e.g., contaminated medical equipment).
-While about 33% of people are colonized in the nose with Staph, only 2% are colonized with MRSA.
+• Mode of transmission is via skin-to-skin contact, contact with infected bodily fluids (e.g., pus), or objects which have become contaminated with infected bodily fluids (e.g., contaminated medical equipment).
+While about one in three persons is colonized in the nose or on the skin with methicillin sensitive Staphylococcus aureus (MSSA), only 1% to 5% of people are colonized with MRSA.
 [Colonized: When a person carries the organism but shows no clinical signs or symptoms of infection.
-For Staph aureus the most common colonized body site is the nose.]
-MRSA involves resistance to the antibiotic methicillin and other more common beta-lactam antibiotics such as penicillin, amoxicillin, and oxacillin.
-Persons with weakened immune systems and chronic illnesses are more susceptible to MRSA infections, and spread in hospitals and long-term care facilities is frequent.
+For Staph aureus, the most commonly colonized body site is the nose.]
+MRSA involves resistance to the antibiotic methicillin and other more common beta-lactam antibiotics such as penicillin, amoxicillin, and oxacillin.1 Persons with weakened immune systems and chronic illnesses are more susceptible to MRSA infections, and spread in hospitals and long-term care facilities is frequent.
 Most MRSA infections in the community setting — and therefore most likely to be encountered by dental hygienists — are skin infections.

-- Disinfectants effective against “ordinary” Staphylococcus aureus are likely also effective against MRSA.
+• Disinfectants effective against “ordinary” methicillin sensitive Staphylococcus aureus are likely also effective against MRSA.
 Most disinfectant manufacturers provide a list of microbes on their product’s label that their product can destroy.

 Oral manifestations